2018 Top 3 Rookie Draft Picks

 As for the rest of the class.
 Chuks Okorafor emerged as a starting offensive lineman.
 Marcus Allen a core special teams’ player.
 Jaylen Samuels gone after underperforming at running back.
 But Joshua Frazier never made it.

-The players drafted supplied the Steelers with two starters and a core special team player over the past five seasons.
-Add in a backup quarterback, receiver, and running back.
-And it is a so-so class.
-But adding Minkah Fitzpatrick to the mix improves the quality of this class.
+The players drafted supplied the Steelers two starters and a core special team player over the past four seasons.
+Add in a back-up quarterback, receiver, and running back.
+So, is that good enough?

 YOUR MUSIC SELECTION

 I always like to include a bit of music.
-The 2019 Steelers rookie class produced a couple of starters.
-Is that enough?
-Here is: Is that Enough by Marvin Gaye.
+The 2019 Steelers draft class is thinning out.
+I’d like to see more.
+Here is Not Enough by Van Halen.